 As the first published biography of Joan Didion’s life, Tracy Daugherty’s

 The Last Love Song: A Biography of Joan Didion became a quick New York Times bestseller.
 It’s the book readers and fans of Didion have been waiting for since we picked up Slouching Towards Bethlehem, or maybe The White Album, for the very first time.
 Often reading like fiction and pulling on many of Didion’s own writings, The Last Love Song takes readers through the life — and primarily the work — of the iconic writer who captures American nostalgia like few other writers do.
 But Daugherty is not as starry-eyed as most Didion readers might be — he’s critical of the writer as a wife and mother, as much as Didion has been of herself in her own writing, even as he recognizes her unparalleled storytelling.
 Click here to buy.

 'Slouching Towards Bethlehem' by Joan Didion

-This is the book that made me fall in love with Joan Didion — as is true for countless other fans of the journalist’s work.
+the book that made me fall in love with Joan Didion — as is true for countless other fans of the journalist’s work.
 Transporting readers back to the iconic terrain of 1960s California, Slouching Towards Bethlehem is a collection of essays and articles that tackle both the insatiable hope and the dark malcontent of American youth during the decade.
 Particularity zeroing in on the Haight-Ashbury district of San Francisco, Slouching Towards Bethlehem chronicles upheaval and revolution, rebellion and drug use, wealth and fame, the experience of being a misfit within your own generation, and so much more.
+Click here to buy.